monitorjbl/excel-streaming-reader/README.md

 [![Run Status](https://api.shippable.com/projects/55cfbb00edd7f2c052a980a5/badge?branch=master)](https://app.shippable.com/projects/55cfbb00edd7f2c052a980a5)

+# !!!
+Security Alert !!!

+Update to the latest version (2.1.0) **as soon as possible** to fix a critical vulnerability.
+The Xerxes XML parsing library that Excel Streaming Reader uses defaulted to allowing [entity expansion](https://www.owasp.org/index.php/XML_External_Entity_(XXE)_Prevention_Cheat_Sheet), which could be exploited by an attacker to read arbitrary data from your system.
+The latest versions of Excel Streaming Reader do not allow this and will throw a `ParsingException` if a workbook contains an XML document with an entity declaration.

 # Excel Streaming Reader

 If you've used [Apache POI](http://poi.apache.org) in the past to read in Excel files, you probably noticed that it's not very memory efficient.
 Reading in an entire workbook will cause a severe memory usage spike, which can wreak havoc on a server.